ThevinuJ/w2152987_csa_cw/README.md

 ---

-### Q8.
-Why HTTP 422 Is Better Than 404 for an Invalid roomId in a POST Body
+### Part 5: Error Handling, Exception Mapping & Logging

+#### Q1.
+Why is HTTP 422 often considered more semantically accurate than a standard 404 when the issue is a missing reference inside a valid JSON payload?

 A **404 Not Found** means the URL the client is requesting doesn't exist.
 But when a client POSTs to `/api/v1/sensors` with a valid JSON body that contains a `roomId` that doesn't exist in the system, the URL itself is perfectly fine — it's the **content of the request body** that has the problem.
 Using 404 here would be misleading.